syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 The Calendar control is rendered with `Sunday` as the first day of the week and it allows customization to change the first day of the week using the [FirstDayOfWeek](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_FirstDayOfWeek) property in month view.

-The following code shows the Calendar with `Monday` as the first day of the week.
+The following code explains how to show the Calendar with `Monday` as the first day of the week.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}